Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Image Reconstruction

 Since the seminal works of Cand\`{e}s \etal\cite{Candes06ITT} and Donoho~\cite{Donoho06ITT}, various reconstruction algorithms have been developed.
 The early reconstruction algorithms leveraged the property of natural images of being compressible when projected by a suitable sparsity operator $\Dmat$:

 where $\fv$ denotes the projected vector and it is usually forced to be sparse. $\Dmat$ can be a pre-defined basis (DCT or wavelet), or learned on the fly~\cite{Aharon06TSP}.
-Another popular sparsity operator is the Total Variation (TV), where $\Dmat$ is a projection on a higher dimension space~\cite{Li13COA}.
+Another popular sparsity operator is the Total Variation (TV).

 Recently, better results were obtained by algorithms such as D-AMP (denoising based approximate message passing)~\cite{Mertzler14Denoising} and NLR-CS (nonlocal low-rank compressive sensing)~\cite{Dong14TIP}, which exploit established image denoising methods or the natural images property of having a low rank on small patches.
 While using different projection operators $\Dmat$, most of these algorithms compute $\hat{\xv}$, the estimated signal, by solving the minimization problem